playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ```

-You may also need to migrate parameters for the pool.
+You may need to reconfigure the pool to use HikariCP.
 For example, if you want to configure maximum number of connections for HikariCP, it would be as follows.

 ```
 play.db.prototype.hikaricp.maximumPoolSize = 15
 ```

-For more detail, see [[JDBC configuration section|SettingsJDBC]].
+For more details, see [[JDBC configuration section|SettingsJDBC]].

 Also, you can use your own pool that implements `play.api.db.ConnectionPool` by specifying the fully-qualified class name.